Kong AI Gateway Alternative for Enterprise Teams

 Policy operations

-Prompt inspection, model approvals, and provider routing happen in one layer, making security review and rollout decisions visible to both engineering and security stakeholders.
+Prompt inspection, model approvals, and provider routing happen in one layer, making policy decisions visible to both engineering and security stakeholders.

 Deployment fit